garrettgsb/w8d4-design-with-flexbox/README.md

 **Step 5: Establish tolerances and fallbacks**

-Although we won't implement Step 5 here, the final step is to experiment to see when your layout breaks.
-This layout probably fails-- i.e. does something weird-- if there are 10 menu items, or if the screen is 320 pixels wide.
 All layouts _will_ break under some circumstances, and so the last step is to take some time to try to find out what those circumstances are.
 If any of them are realistic, how will you handle them?
+Although we won't implement Step 5 here, the final step is to experiment to see how your layout breaks.
+This layout probably fails-- i.e. does something weird-- if there are 10 menu items, or if the screen is 320 pixels wide.

 * Ask Flexbox to `flex-wrap` your content in a reasonable way?
 * Use `overflow: hidden` or `overflow: scroll`?